Sydney’s Finest Architecture – with Stephen Crafti – Saturday 1 July 2017

 Stephen Crafti is a leading Architecture & Design Writer.
 With more than 40 books to his name and writing for Australia’s leading newspapers and magazines, including the Sydney Morning Herald, The Age and The Australian Financial Review, Crafti is highly regarded in his field.
 Whether it’s writing about a contemporary home or a design luminary, Crafti makes the subject both intriguing and highly accessible.
 He started writing on architecture and design in the early 1990s, after purchasing a modernist 1950s home.
 “I’ve always been drawn to design, whether it’s a building, an interior, a beautifully crafted chair or fashion.
 I’m fascinated with the stories behind each creation.
 I never stop looking.
 It’s a continual search for the best in design, whether in Australia or overseas”.

-0900hrs: Meet your hosts, Stephen and Naomi Crafti, outside the Sheraton on the Park at 161 Elizabeth St, Sydney, and board your coach (with Murray Coaches).
+0900hrs: Meet your hosts, Stephen and Naomi Crafti, outside the Sheraton on the Park, 161 Elizabeth St, Sydney, and board your coach (with Murray Coaches).

 ‘The Shed': Richard Peters & Heidi Dokulil’s Randwick House